"In a year from now, you'll wish you started today."

 When we reverse the funnel, the order of our priorities is:

-Or you can start by listening to my growth marketing overview on this podcast.
+Or you can start by listening to my podcast interview on growth.